-Fisheries Management Scotland is actively involved across a huge range of policy areas related to the protection and conservation of fish and fisheries across Scotland.
+Fisheries Management Scotland is actively involved across a wide range of policy areas related to the protection and conservation of fish and fisheries across Scotland.
 This page gives an indication of the range of issues covered.
-Please note that these are listed in alphabetical order, and are not listed by priority.
-See links to more detailed information on our current priorities.
+Please note that these are listed in alphabetical order, rather than by priority.

 November 2016 saw the Cabinet Secretary for Environment, Climate Change and Land Reform announce that she is minded to allow beavers to remain in Scotland following completion of a Habitats Regulations Assessment and consideration of the need for a Strategic Environmental Assessment.
 From 1 May 2019, beavers now have European Protected Status in Scotland, which means it is now illegal to kill beavers, or remove established dams and lodges without a licence.